 10 Tips for Maximizing Golf Simulator Practice to Improve Your Game

-If you are lucky enough to have a golf simulator to work with, I’ll show you how to practice more effectively and gain actual skill.
+If you are lucky enough to have a golf simulator to work with, I’ll show you how to practice more effectively and lower your scores without ever going to the course.

-It takes a little while to get used to simulator practice, and you have to understand that there are issues with outliers and accuracy at times.
-However, golf swing mechanics are golf swing mechanics, and as long as you are working on them the right way, you will improve.
+It takes a little while to get used to simulator practice, and you have to understand that there are sometimes issues with outliers and accuracy.
+However, golf swing mechanics are golf swing mechanics, and as long as you work on them correctly, you will improve.

 Key Takeaways